connorwforsyth/docs.connorforsyth.co/docs/README.md

 sidebar: false
 ---

-## Welcome to my Docs.
+## Welcome to my #docs.

-I use this space to document aspects of my life for sharing and safe keeping.
+I use this space to document interests and aspects of my life for sharing and safe keeping.
+So far, you should be able to find links to learn about [coffee](https//:docs.coffee), and [dance]().

 ## Work